The San Juan worm is one of those flies that will always be at the center of a fly fishing conversation.

 If the conditions are right, with high water levels, this worm pattern won’t disappoint.

 You can also use this fly for tenkara fishing or Czech nymphing with a lot of success.
 The versatility of this fly makes it a great addition to every angler’s fly box and fishing gear.
+We also have a guide here on tenkara fishing knots that you might want to check out.

 The Wrap Up